himb-franklin-lab/himb-franklin-lab.github.io/content/_index.md

       title: |
         Welcome to The Franklin Lab!
       text: |
-        Hawaii Institute of Marine Biology<br>
+        Hawaii Institute of Marine Biology
-        School of Ocean and Earth Science and Technology<br>
-        University of Hawaii at Manoa
+        School of Ocean and Earth Science and Technology University of Hawaii at Manoa
       images:
         - filename: images/HIMB_Icon_White.png